nytimes/react-prosemirror/README.md

 The callback will be called with the EditorView instance as its first argument.

-This hook is dependent on both the `EditorProvider.Provider` and the `LayoutGroup`.
+This hook is dependent on both the `EditorContext.Provider` and the `LayoutGroup`.
 It can only be used in a component that is mounted as a child of both of these providers.